-When it’s purely lust, we’re not too interested in spending time together without sex or the expectation of it.
-We don’t want to discuss real life problems and may not even want to spend the night.
+When it’s pure lust, we’re not too interested in spending time together without sex or the expectation of it.
+We don’t want to discuss real-life problems and may not even want to spend the night.

 Fantasies are mostly sexual or about the person’s appearance and body, and we aren’t interested in meeting the person’s needs outside the bedroom – or maybe even inside!